Access4all/adg/pages/setup/helper-tools/totalvalidator/README.md

 ## Configuration

-We recommend to disable "Check for broken links", as it slows the tool down.
+Under `Validations`, we recommend to disable `Check for broken links`, as it slows the tool down.

 ## Usage